Edward E. Jacobs, Ph.D., Program Coordinator

 Required for school counselor certification only.
 A special school counselor certificate is available for individuals without a teaching background.
 The program includes an additional six hours of coursework.

 Required for clinical mental health counseling students only.
-Note: doctoral-level courses in counseling have the prefix CPSY.

 In addition to completing all coursework and the practicum and internship satisfactorily, the candidate must demonstrate the ability to assume the responsibility required of a professional counselor and the personal characteristics and ethical standards essential to effective working relationships with others.

 These personal characteristics are assessed throughout the entire program with special emphasis during the clinical coursework components of the program and during the field experience.
 Students who do not meet professional and clinical standards in these areas are provided feedback, and resources for remediation are recommended.
 In these cases, successful remediation is required as a prerequisite for successful program completion.
 Students who violate ACA ethical standards will be evaluated for possible dismissal from the program.

 Students seeking a degree in school counseling who do not have an education degree must take COUN 660 and a C&I elective.

 Certification requirements in school counseling are the same as for the master’s of arts in counseling, except as noted below: